MarcCruzs/NSFREU2022-Mobility-Scooter/README.md

 large heads.
 - Cheap paint is not a good way to make a rough surface for sticking velcro onto.
 Did this cause velcro sticky part does not stay on smooth surfaces.
+- For the labeling for data we messed up doing class label 'Sudden Acceleration' as we made an assumption to label the data that relates to the first four seconds of the driver doing acceleration.
+Assumption was made as we first tested out the mobility scooter it felt to get to its max speed in 4 seconds.
+But we should have labeled only the first 1-2 seconds instead of 4.
+According to the confusion matrix (a way to check the performance of the model) the 'sudden acceleration' class labels seems to have a lower true positives compared to the others and a lower F1 score.
+- Check in with the kinesiology part of the project.
+(For the summer, it was Dr. Mai and her grad student Michihito ichihara).
+We recorded side view and front view of the driver as per request of this team.
+The two views are supposed to be to used to use as verification of the drivers body stability.
+Using this verification we can create a ground truth for the end goal (Risky or not risky).